saurabhgupta001/resume-analyzer/README.md

 ATSPro is an AI-powered Resume Analyzer built with Django + Machine Learning (scikit-learn + spaCy) that evaluates resumes against job descriptions and provides an ATS score, skill matching, missing skills, and improvement feedback.

+It also provides personalized job role recommendations based on extracted skills, helping users understand their career fit and improve their resumes effectively.

 # 🚀 Live Demo

 👉 https://atspro-pwzi.onrender.com